Ritik-JS/Alumini/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is currently **private**.
+A formal open-source license (such as MIT) has **not** been granted yet.
+Please do not reuse or redistribute this code without explicit permission from the author.

 ---